"Superposición". Paloma Polo. 14th Mar - 29th May 2021

 Paloma Polo featured in Vanity Fair magazine

-Museo Nacional Centro de Arte Renia Sofía MNCARS acquires a work by Paloma Polo for the permanent collection.
+Museo Nacional Centro de Arte Reina Sofía MNCARS acquires a work by Paloma Polo for the permanent collection.

-Sabrina Amrani is pleased to announce the acquisition of Paloma Polo’s artwork El Barro de la Revolución for the permanent collection of Museo Nacional Centro de Arte Renia Sofía MNCARS (Spain).
+Sabrina Amrani is pleased to announce the acquisition of Paloma Polo’s artwork El Barro de la Revolución for the permanent collection of Museo Nacional Centro de Arte Reina Sofía MNCARS (Spain).

 What social conditions give rise to political change?
 This question propelled Polo's immersion in the revolutionary movement in the Philippines.
 The work, coexistence, and filmic inquiry she undertook in a guerrilla front were the culmination of three years of research and reflection engaged in the political struggles of this country.

 CA2M hosts an exhibition by the artist Paloma Polo that makes visible the long revolutionary struggle of the Filipino people

 A lush Philippine rainforest as a backdrop, the sound of cicadas as a soundtrack and the life of the members of the New People's Army - a guerrilla unit in the Asian country - are the ingredients of the documentary work El barro de la revolución (The Mud of the Revolution) by the artist Paloma Polo.

 Paloma Polo: «Philippine guerrillas seek cultural and social transformation»

 El Cultural interviews Paloma Polo.
 The artist opens at the Centro de Arte 2 de Mayo (Móstoles) El Barro de la Revolución, an exhibition whose main work gives it its title.
 In it she delves into the daily life of a Philippine guerrilla front that has been fighting underground for more than 50 years.